Uncategorized

 No more technical support from Microsoft

-If your business is still relying on Windows 10 after that date, you’re operating on unsupported software — and that opens the door to risk, disruption, and compliance headaches.
+If your business is still relying on Windows 10 after its end of support, you’re operating on unsupported software — and that opens the door to risk, disruption, and compliance headaches.

 Why This Matters: